As they say, ‘all happiness depends on a leisurely breakfast and this was just that.

 Way back in the 1800s, Grace lived in Longstone Lighthouse, when one fateful evening she noticed a ship had run aground in the Farne Islands.
 With her father, Grace rowed out to save the sailors before any more lost their lives to the sea.

 What made it even more poignant was that Steve said we could go into Grace’s bedroom.
-Of course, we jumped at the chance, and after swirling around the steps on the inner-edge of the lighthouse, we ended up within her bedroom.
+Of course, we jumped at the chance, and after swirling around the steps on the inner edge of the lighthouse, we ended up in her bedroom.
 It was surreal to be looking through the very same window she was on that fateful morning.

 After a few minutes, we popped up even higher to see the historic lighthouse.
-Nowadays, the lighthouse is computerised but there’s still researchers and stewards that stay on the island from time to time.
+Nowadays, the lighthouse is computerised but there are still researchers and stewards that stay on the island from time to time.

 Before we knew it, we had to make a dash, the tidal drop meant that we’d have to leave the harbour before our boat beached.
 However much I loved exploring Longstone Rock, I really didn’t want to spend the night here. 😉